soujvnunes/themizer/README.md

 ### Usage

-The created theme and generated CSS variables needs to be indexed at the project's top-level file.
+The generated CSS custom properties needs to be indexed at the project's top-level file.

 #### Next.js